cnharrison/canada-level/README.md

 # How to
 Tap or click the province to change its status.
 Use the Save button at the bottom to download an image of your map.

-# Hire me
-I'm a mid level software engineer looking for a new gig!
-[Hire me](https://www.linkedin.com/in/harrisonatwork/)!